 Today the founding values of the firm are as strong as ever and Hodge Jones & Allen is renowned as being at the forefront of many of the UK’s landmark legal cases, priding itself on ‘David v Goliath’ battles against government, public authorities and big business (some are listed below).

 It has 220 staff across eight departments in offices near Euston station, where the firm moved to in 2007.
 It combines the still-dominant desire to gain justice alongside a continuously growing range of personal legal services for its loyal clients.

 As part of this landmark in its history, the firm plans to extend its Hearing their voices campaign by launching #40voices to amplify clients’ stories from the last 40 years.
 Over the coming months, videos and other media will be used to raise awareness of justice issues.

 Henry Hodge sadly died of leukemia in 2009 and Peter Jones went on to become Pro Vice-Chancellor of Nottingham Trent University.
-However, Patrick Allen has been at the helm from the beginning, having been managing partner since day one and is now senior partner, following the promotion of Vidisha Joshi to the role earlier this year.
+However, Patrick Allen has been at the helm from the beginning, having been managing partner since day one and is now senior partner.

 Patrick Allen says: “As I look back, I am immensely proud of what we have achieved and the impact we have made.
 I only wish that my dear friend Henry was here to see it.